-Diagnostic commands provide an interface to manage which directives are active at runtime.
-You can add directives to or remove directives from a running program without restarting it.
+You can use diagnostic commands to manage which directives are active at runtime.
+You can add or remove directives without restarting a running program.

-Crafting a single perfect directives file may take some iteration and experimentation.
-However, diagnostic commands provide powerful mechanisms for testing different configurations of directives in the directives stack.
+Crafting a single perfect directives file might take some iteration and experimentation.
+Diagnostic commands provide powerful mechanisms for testing different configurations of directives in the directives stack.
 Diagnostic commands let you add or remove directives without restarting a running program's JVM.